markroland/path-helper/README.md

 Create a path that runs parallel to the input path.
 This handles closed paths (end point coincident with start point) as well as open paths.
 The path must contain 3 or more points.
+An optional third parameter can be set to "true" in order to eliminate knots/kinks when the offset line overlaps with itself.

 ```js
 PH.offsetPath([[0, 0], [0, 0.5], [0, 1]], 0.2);